stuartcusackie/statamic-cache-requester/README.md

 php artisan requester:entries
 ```
 If you are using Static caching then **it's a good idea to add this command to your deploy script (e.g. Forge).** Deployments clear the static cache so this will rebuild it for all entries afterwards.
+UPDATE: Statamic actually has a built in function for this which should be preferable - `static:warm`
 <br/><br/>

 ```